CentroEPiaggio/unipi-grasp-datasets/README.md

 ### [Scenario 1](scenario1/)

 This scenario has been designed to fulfil requirements in WP2 of the [PaCMan](http://www.pacman-project.eu/) project.
-Check the [README](scenario1/README.md) file to see how to obtain the data, how was recorded, and how can it be played back.
+Check the [README](scenario1/README.md) file to see where to download the data, how was recorded, and how can it be played back.